aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Upload SSH Key
   Uploading SSH keys allows computers to connect to the node via SSH without having to know the password.
 The SSH keys are generated on your computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
-Once you have the key files on your computer, you can upload the *public* key to your AREDN |trade| node.
+Once you have the key files on your computer, you can upload the *public* key to your AREDN® node.
 Click the ``Browse`` button and locate the *public* key file, then click the ``Upload Key`` button at the lower right.
 SSH keys are only valid if they contain a string in the form of ``<USER>@<SOMEWHERE>`` in the comment section of the key.
 SSH keys generated with the above tools add this comment by default.

   .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process in detail for users of Microsoft Windows computers.